pyomeca/bioptim/README.md

 objective_functions.add(ObjectiveFcn.Lagrange.TRACK_CONTACT_FORCES, target=contact_forces_ref)
 ```

-Let's take a look at the structure of this example.
-First, we load data to track, and we generate data using the
+Let us take a look at the structure of this example.
+First, we load data to track and generate data using the
 `data_to_track.prepare_ocp` optimization control program.
 Then, we track these data using `muscle_activation_ref` and
 `contact_forces_ref` as shown below: